Barcelona like a local – how to have a more “authentic” Barcelona experience

 You might not hang out with a lot of locals, but you’re bound to have a more real experience if you stick around.

 The longer the better.

 But what can you do to be more like a local in Barcelona, if you’ve only got a few days to spend?

 You’re in luck, ‘cause I’ve got a few ideas.

-Head for the “other” beaches.
+Head out of town for the “other” beaches.

 They’ll usually be quieter, the restaurants nearby will be cheaper, and there will be a lot less of the usual problems that mass tourism brings.

 If you’ve got some time, take a weekend to go to Costa Brava – Tossa de Mar is beautiful, and the other towns nearby are as well.